Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 Time Effect Relevance

-30–60 s More placental transfer Better iron stores
+30 to 60 seconds More placental transfer Better iron stores

-Later childhood Lower deficiency risk Stronger development
+Later infancy Lower deficiency risk Healthier development support

 Lower Preterm Risks